The Classes listed below constitute our onlne courses.

 Basic grammar, pronunciation and vocabulary of the Spanish language.
 Includes the study of the Spanish-speaking cultures.
 Practice of listening, speaking, reading, and writing skills.
 Prerequisites: None.

-Continued study of grammar and vocabulary of the Spanish language and study of the Spanish-speaking cultures.
-Emphasis on speaking, reading, and writing skills.
-Prerequisites: (A grade of "C" or better in SPA101 or SPA101AA), or permission of Department or Division.
+Continued study of essential Spanish grammar and Spanish-speaking cultures.
+Continued practice and development of reading, writing, and speaking skills in Spanish.
+Emphasis on fluency and accuracy in spoken Spanish.
+Prerequisites: A grade of "C" or better in SPA102, or SPA102AA, or SPA111, or permission of Department or Division.
 Completion of prerequisites within the last three years is required.

 Introduction to the basic concepts of sustainability.
 Includes challenges of land, ocean, and resource management as well as the built environment.
 Also covers connections between global, local and personal sustainability challenges and responses at each level.
 Prerequisites: None.